 d.
 A Group E residential box customer files a permanent change-of-address order and another person listed on the Form 1093 files a new Form 1093 to become the box customer.

 b.
 Receives more mail than can be delivered to the largest installed Post Office box at the postal facility to which the caller's mail is addressed,

 Caller service does not include general delivery service.
 Customers who use this service pick up their mail at the Post Office call window or loading dock during the time period designated by the postmaster.
-Customers who receive mail for clients may participate in caller service subject to 1.0, Recipient Options, and 2.0, Conditions of Delivery.
+Customers who receive mail for clients may participate in caller service subject to 1.0, and 2.0.
 Agreements between a postmaster and a caller that contravene the standards for caller service or its fees are not valid.

 Reservation of caller numbers makes it possible for the caller of record to hold caller numbers for future use.
 Destination caller service is caller service provided at the postal facility to which the caller's mail is addressed.
 Origin caller service (accelerated reply mail) is described in 5.8.